Coronavirus (COVID-19): How You Can Make a Difference

 For now, we can give and receive support from each other while we're social distancing.
 We can stay connected even while we're apart.

 Can I Go Outside?

-When going out, it is best to wear a cloth face covering (or face mask, if you have one).
+When going out, it is best to wear a mask or cloth face covering.
 This can help prevent the spread of the virus.
-Even when you're wearing a cloth face covering (or face mask), keep at least 6 feet between you and other people.
+Even when you're wearing a mask, keep at least 6 feet between you and other people.

 You can be active indoors too.
 Have a virtual dance party.
 Look for exercise videos on YouTube.
 Take a "live" fitness class with Zoom.
 Be creative and share your ideas with people you know.

 How Can I Stay in Touch With People?

 We can stay connected by talking, texting, and being together virtually.
 We're used to doing this with friends.
 But some people may need help staying connected.

 Teach your parents and grandparents how to use Skype or Zoom if they don't already know.
 Have virtual get-togethers.
 Send each other funny cartoons and uplifting messages.
 Share memes.